Originals crush Phoenix to secure first win

 |Scorecard.
 Table.

-Manchester Originals beat Birmingham Phoenix by 49 runs to secure their first victory of this year's Hundred.
+Manchester Originals beat Birmingham Phoenix by 49 runs to earn their first victory of this year's men's Hundred.

 Jos Buttler top-scored with 43 and Usama Mir hit a lively 32 not out as Originals posted 160-8 at Old Trafford.